-Your tutor will let you know how to submit your work.
-You may be required to submit your work manually or electronically.
-If you submit your work electronically, keep a copy until your official results are published at the end of the semester.
-If you have any questions, contact your Programme Leader.
+Your tutors will let you know if they have guidelines for presenting your assessments and how to submit your work.

+All assessments are digital, so ensure you keep a copy until your official results are published at the end of the semester.
+If you have any questions, contact your tutor.